dar7an/BigBucks/contributing.md

 Advanced Charting: Code review

-Wireframe (Balsamiq, Figma, or similar tool): Code review
+Wireframe (Balsamiq, Figma, or similar tool): Code review - issue completed.
+Reviewed by Luke.
+We built out the wireframe prototype using balsamiq in adherence to everything needed in our requirements, made some adjustments to the formatting.
+Looks ready to start actual implementation around our code.

 Wireframe Implementation: Code review